 Stage 2 – Restricted Licence

-Learn everything you need to know about getting your restricted licence in New Zealand.
+Learn everything you need to know about getting your restricted licence and the restricted licence test in New Zealand.

 Who can apply for a restricted licence?

 You can apply for your restricted licence once you have mastered the driving skills you will need to pass the restricted licence test.